Montyrivers/script-tone/README.md

 end product will have button keys arranged that when played back will play back the corresponding tones for do re mi fa so la ti do.

-stretch goals will be a dropdown for choosing different instrument sounds and an event listener for connecting an external instrument that will receive and parse midi note on/off data.
+stretch goals will be a dropdown for choosing different instrument sounds and an event listener for connecting an external hardware instrument connected to the host compueter that will receive and parse midi note on/off data.